-Communities@Work is committed to building relationships with our First Peoples and expanding staff and client awareness of their histories and cultures.
+Communities at Work is committed to building relationships with our First Peoples and expanding staff and client awareness of their histories and cultures.
 On 10 November 2020, we released our fourth Reconciliation Action Plan, which outlined the actions we continue taking towards that commitment.

-“Communities@Work has long had a culture that embraces the spirit of reconciliation.
+“Communities at Work has long had a culture that embraces the spirit of reconciliation.
 This Reflect RAP process has allowed us to determine a strategic direction and prioritise the action to achieve new outcomes.
 Importantly, the RAP process has reinforced a culture of determination to engage Aboriginal and Torres Strait Islander people across all of our community work.”

--Alan Greenslade, Communities@Work Board Chair
+-Alan Greenslade, Communities at Work Board Chair